Switzerland has more than 450 unique kinds of cheese. Does it surprise that the Swiss embrace the stereotype of being cheesemongers?

 At least nine show dairies offer cheese factory tours in Switzerland, spanning all regions and tastes.
 Some of these invite you to witness large-scale industrial cheese production.

 Meanwhile, other cheese factories are in rural areas where you can learn about alpine cheese production.
 And yet other cheese dairies are very small; you will only encounter them while hiking.
-For some guaranteed hits, we can recommend the Alpine Cheese Trail in Engelberg.
+We recommend the Alpine Cheese Trail in Engelberg for some guaranteed hits.

 Appenzeller Cheese Factory